-The top 20 largest airports in the world by passenger number
+The top 20 busiest airports in the world by passenger number

-Holding onto the top spot, with an increase of 3.3 per cent on 2017.
-Atlanta may have been bypassed by Chicago O’Hare on aircraft movements, but on passenger numbers, it reigns supreme.
+Remaining in pole position, with an increase of 3.3 per cent on 2017, Atlanta may have been bypassed by Chicago O’Hare on aircraft movements, but on passenger numbers, it reigns supreme.
 Retaining the title since 1997, it looks like ATL is going nowhere for now.

 Total passengers: 107,394,029